Bowling Green (New York City)

 Bowling Green is a small historic public park in the Financial District of Lower Manhattan in New York City, at the southern end of Broadway.
 Built in the 18th century next to the site of the original Dutch fort of New Amsterdam, it served as a public gathering place and under the British was designated as a park in 1733.
 It is the oldest public park in New York City and is surrounded by its original 18th-century cast iron fence.
 The park included an actual bowling green and a monumental equestrian statue of King George III prior to the American Revolutionary War.
-Pulled down in 1776, the 4000-pound statue is said to have been melted for ammunition to fight the British.
+Pulled down in 1776, the 4000 lb statue is said to have been melted for ammunition for the Continental Army to fight the British.

 Bowling Green is adjacent to another historic park, the Battery, located to the southwest.
 It is surrounded by several buildings, including the Alexander Hamilton U.S. Custom House (with the NYC office of the National Archives), the International Mercantile Marine Company Building, Bowling Green Offices Building, Cunard Building, 26 Broadway, and 2 Broadway.
 The Charging Bull sculpture is located on the northern end of the park.
 The park is listed on the U.S. National Register of Historic Places under the name Bowling Green Fence and Park.
 It is also a contributing property to the Wall Street Historic District, an NRHP district created in 2007.